Mikailo01/nauti-chart-maplibre-native/README.md

 ## License
 **NautiChart** is licensed under the **GNU General Public License (GPL)**.
 This license ensures that anyone who distributes copies of your app, whether for free or for a fee, must also make the source code available under the same license.
 This effectively prevents others from selling your app without also providing the source code.

-## Note
-**NautiChart** is a passion project developed with the aim of learning and exploring Android development.
-Please note that while the app provides valuable functionalities, it may contain certain aspects that are not optimized for professional use.
-As the developer, I had limited experience in Android development when starting this project, which may reflect in some hard-to-understand or non-scalable parts of the application.
-Your understanding and feedback are appreciated as I continue to improve and refine the app over time.

 ## Contact
 mikailodev@gmail.com